ForgeSDLC

 ForgeSDLC is a software delivery methodology designed for teams that build software alongside AI agents.
 It combines three elements:

-1. A discipline-challenge layer — lightweight, decision-focused Versonas (discipline challenge agents) invoked when stakes warrant
+1. A discipline lens layer — lightweight, decision-focused Versonas (discipline-focused virtual personas) invoked in sessions when stakes warrant

 2. A body-of-knowledge system — reusable discipline blueprints that encode engineering best practices